top-comengineer/wcvendors/readme.txt

 * Vendors can view live sales and reports for their products
 * Vendors can comment on their orders (eg, to inform customers of a tracking number)
 * Vendors can export their orders to a CSV file
+* PayPal Adaptive Payments included for FREE ( Parallel & MassPay )

+= Translations =

+We currently ship WC Vendors free with the following language translations.
+If you would like translate WC Vendors into your language we would be more than happy to include it in our next release.
+You can submit a pull request on our github page or you can email your completed translation to translate@wcvendors.com.

+* English
+* Austrian German
+* German
+* Chinese
+* Brazilian Portuguese
+* Italian
+* Spanish
+* Persian
+* French

 == Installation ==
 1. Download and install from WordPress.org.